On conditional distortion risk measures under uncertainty: Main results

-Since the state of environment is pre-specified, the financial meanings of the state-wise Axioms (AI.1)-(AI.4) can be interpreted similarly to those as in the classic setting, for example, see Artzner et al. (1999), Wang et al. (1997), Kusuoka (2001) and F\"{o}llmer and Schied (2016).
+Since the state of a given environment is pre-specified, the financial meanings of above Axioms A1-A4 can be interpreted totally similarly to the classic setting; for instance, see Artzner et al. (1999), Wang et al. (1997), Kusuoka (2001), F\"{o}llmer and Schied (2016) and Kou and Peng (2016).